 The Multi-Voice Difference

 Full-cast narration at indie-author prices.
+That’s the short version.

 Traditional multi-voice audiobook production (the kind where different actors voice different characters) is the most expensive format in publishing.
 We’re talking $25,000 or more for a single title.
 It’s why most audiobooks, even from major publishers, use a single narrator.

 Spoken makes multi-voice narration the default experience.
-And the numbers suggest authors want it: during beta testing, 80% of projects used the multi-cast format.
+And the numbers suggest authors want it.
+During beta testing, 80% of projects used the multi-cast format.

 Getting Your Audiobook Into the World